zhdovelie/heroku-vless/README.md

 # Important information

-New users only need to modify the id and Caddy homepage configuration
+New users only need to modify the id

 Do not modify the caddy configuration if you are not familiar with the caddy configuration